International Investigators Pte Ltd respects your privacy. Your details remain discreet and confidential at all times.

 The marriage seems severely damaged by the partner’s infidelity, and what’s left seems to be the broken pieces of what used to be a trustworthy relationship.

-At this stage, many deep, reflective questions might overwhelm your thoughts: “Does my partner still love me?”, “Could I have stopped this if I had paid more attention?”, “What happens now?”
+At this stage, many deep, reflective questions might overwhelm your thoughts: “Does my partner still love me?”, “Could I have stopped this if I had paid more attention?”, “What happens now?”, “was it an act all along?”

 These profound questions delve into the emotional chaos at a deeper level, letting out hidden feelings from deep sadness to lingering doubt.

-This stage is crucial in the healing journey.
-While the overwhelming sadness might provide temporary emotional relief, it’s important to recognise that staying in this state of despair can be harmful.
+This stage is important in the healing journey.
+While the overwhelming sadness and bitterness might provide temporary emotional relief, it’s important to recognise that staying in this state of despair can be harmful.

 Though this stage allows you to face the damaged relationship fully, there’s a risk of falling into a lasting state of emotional standstill.